A-n-j-a-l-i-R-a-w-a-t/A-n-j-a-l-i-R-a-w-a-t/README.md

 Welcome to my GitHub profile!

-I'm a passionate data analyst with over 5 years of experience in Excel, proficient in Power BI for creating insightful dashboards, and currently expanding my skills in SQL.
+I'm a passionate data analyst with over 5 years of experience in Excel, new to Power BI, including DAX and data modeling.
+Currently expanding my skills in SQL.
 I enjoy turning data into actionable insights and helping businesses make data-driven decisions.

-With a strong background in Excel, Power BI, and SQL, I specialize in creating dynamic dashboards, data models, and reports that drive business performance.
 I’m always eager to learn new technologies and techniques to expand my skill set and contribute to meaningful projects.

 - 💼 **Current Role**: Associate Consultant at Capgemini Invent.
-- 🌐 **Location**: Delhi
+- 🌐 **Location**: Noida
 - 🌱 I’m currently learning: SQL
 - 💬 Ask me about: Excel, Power BI, Data Analysis
 - 📫 How to reach me: https://www.linkedin.com/in/anjali-rawat-172617155/i